leo-project/notes/leofs/clients/ruby/Quick Start LeoFS Access Using Ruby-Client.md

    puts "Bucket Created Successfully\n"
 ```

-###Does Bucket exists ?
+###Does bucket exists ?
-A Simple to check bucket is exist or not and you have permission to access it.
+A simple to check bucket is exist or not and you have permission to access it.
 The operation returns a ``200 - OK`` if the bucket exists and you have permission to access it.
 Otherwise, the operation might return responses such as ``404 - Not Found`` and ``403 - Forbidden``. for more detail information you can refer this [page](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3/Bucket.html#exists%3F-instance_method).

 ```ruby
    if !(s3.bucket.exists?)